-The following diagram shows the lifecycle of a log message for an app, from enrichment with APM agent metadata (contextual logging), to formatting and forwarding the log data to New Relic.
+The following diagram shows the lifecycle of a log message for an app, from enrichment with agent metadata (contextual logging), to formatting and forwarding the log data to New Relic.

 This diagram illustrates the flow of log messages through New Relic.

 Standard log formatters transform log events into meaningful output (such as text files) that can be used by downstream people and processes.
 The